 Next we can take the star tetrahedron’s side length of 22,000 kilometres and convert it to an XY projection.
 By nesting it 33 times within itself (a simplified version is below) we arrive at 0.23 kilometres or the base length of the Great Pyramid:

 33 is a master number of great significance.
-It represents the energetic connection between human awareness and cosmic consciousness.
-The spiral created by nested squares then, is really the inward stairway to heaven—the pathway of kings, queens and priests who left a monument to their evolution behind them.
+It represents part of the energetic ratio between human awareness and cosmic consciousness.
+The spiral created by nested squares then, is really the inward stairway to heaven—the pathway of royalty who left a monument to their evolution behind them.

 The Great Pyramid then, is merely the tip of a gigantic lodestone that sits within the boundaries of Earth’s terrestrial sphere.
 This octahedron is magnetic and therefore sympathetic with both Metatron’s Cube and its shadow—the XY projection.
 These shapes were born from The Flower of Life and signify the highest priesthood of all.
 In the most simple terms then, the pyramid is a physical reflection of a spiritual principle—an implied resonance made manifest.

 Indeed, thousands of years ago our great architects took the sacred ratios of consciousness and immortalised them in magnetite and granite.
 The purpose of the pyramid then, was to create enlightened beings capable of uniting the cosmos within themselves.
-These avatars were able to maintain a perfect balance within their own consciousness and create a sonic temple based on the dimensions of life itself.
+These philosophers were able to maintain a perfect balance within their own consciousness and create a sonic temple based on the dimensions of life itself.

 So the Eye of Providence can refer to the part of the pyramid that is above ground—the rest makes up an octahedral crystal within the bedrock.
 Since time immemorial this stargate has offered a geometric invitation to those with holographic vision.